mimifuwacc/mimifuwacc/README.md

 ## $ About Me
-Undergraduate student of University of Electronic Communication (B1)
+Undergraduate at the University of Electro-Communications (B1), passionate about engineering.

+Actively involved in product development with <a href="https://www.team411.jp/">team411</a>.

+Excited to collaborate and innovate in the tech space!

 ## $ Skills
 <div align="center">